Illustration vs. AI: With AI taking over, how will illustration survive?

 Here is an image that visually captures the dynamic we are discussing: two nearly identical paintings side by side, one human made on the left and one AI generated on the right.

-Illustrators are right to be protective.
-As The Guardian reported, many feel furious that AI systems, trained on countless human made images, can produce results instantly, often with awkward oddities but without intention or craft.
-One illustrator said it clearly: “It is the opposite of art.”
-That frustration comes from the fact that art is not only about producing an image.
-It is about ideas, concepts, feelings, and the long process of translating vision into something meaningful.
+This is why illustrators are protective of their craft.
+As The Guardian reported, many feel furious that AI systems, trained on billions of human-made images, can mimic styles without intention or authorship.
+One illustrator said it best: “It is the opposite of art.”
+Because art has never been just about producing an image.
+It is about vision, emotion, and the long process of transforming ideas into something that matters.

-We believe in illustration that speaks, that feels, that connects.
-AI may generate images, but only humans create art.
+At Illustria, we believe in illustration that speaks, that feels, that connects.
+AI may generate images.
+But only humans create art and build stories that last.